 The second stretch of road that causes problems is the on-ramp funneling into the Maine Turnpike Approach.
 Here, you'll find a yield sign.
 What you'll also find is that a ton of drivers don't seem to understand that a yield sign is not the same as a merge sign.

-Be kind and be smart on the roads but also, understand when to stop, start or yield.
+Be kind and smart on the roads, but also understand when to stop, start, or yield.
 It'll make everyone a lot happier.